sahilmalhotra0510/io/active.md

 Here's a cmd for pulling down our main repos: https://model.earth/localsite/start/steps

-Please make a fork of data-pipeline and data-commons before pulling down.
+Make a fork of data-pipeline and data-commons before running the cmd.

 Looking forward to working with you!
 Let me know if you need a welcome letter for the OPT program.